nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Lynx - 3 / 3
   - Fargo - TurnBlue Lynx
   - Lynx & Marcy - Defend till Lynx has 6 Stamina
-  - Marcy - Cat's Cradle
+  - Marcy - Cat's Cradle or IceBlast (Fargo to do 2 then 2 if Cat's Cradle didn't push to Phase 2)
 - Phase 2:
   - Lynx - 3 / 3
+  - Fire Dragon - Fire Breath or Attack
-  - Whomever can - Get Lynx to 7 Stamina
+  - Whomever can - Get Lynx to 7 Stamina (Get Lynx to 6 Stamina then Heal All if Fire Dragon does an Attack)
   - Lynx - 1 then 3 / 3
   - Whomever can - Defend
   - Lynx - GlideHook